NEW HAMPSHIRE HOMESCHOOLING COALITION

 DISTRICT 8 (Carroll County)

-SAU 9 Conway, Albany, Bartlett, Chatham, Eaton, Jackson, Hart’s Location
+9 Albany, Bartlett, Chatham, Conway, Eaton, Hart’s Location, Jackson

-49 Governor Wentworth Regional (Brookfield, Effingham, New Durham, Ossipee, Tuftonboro, Wolfeboro)
+49 Governor Wentworth Regional (Brookfield, Effingham, Ossipee, Tuftonboro, Wolfeboro)

 DISTRICT 9 (Concord area)